 When you go into a negotiation that has a high probability of being combative, these are the strategies for overcoming those points of contention.
 In fact, most of the approach stems from ignoring your natural inclinations to right the wrongs, explain the why, and promise to make sure the other side won’t have to experience the irritation ever again.
+Read below for more details on this negotiation skills training.

 The hardest part of swinging the tide in your favor when dealing with an aggressive situation is not going on the defensive.
 If you have ever found yourself saying “well that is because…”, “our system works that way due to…”, “Our industry dictates that the response to the problem is…” or any version where you explain the purpose or process of why something happened, you, in fact, are on the defensive.

-Those times you go into a negotiation where you are fully expecting the other side to come out guns blazing.
+There's times you go into a negotiation where you are fully expecting the other side to come out guns blazing.
 Either because that is their natural approach to negotiation or because you are aware of “bad blood” that may or may not have been caused by you.
 If you don’t plan to execute specific tactical empathy/EQ approaches, you are taking a long way around.
 Sometimes negotiations don’t even start off that way, you may be dealing with someone or a group that is seemingly cordial, and the communication takes a turn for the worse.
 You have to be able to adapt in the moment.

 Everyone we meet in a negotiation has a plan of attack.
 If you go into an interaction thinking the other side has only one reason for being there, then you are painfully mistaken.
 Reasons for coming to the table are always more than what appears on the surface, even though financial gain may seem like the only motivator.
 There is always more to be had, even if that more is somehow tied to ego or pride.
 Many of you have already discovered a satisfied ego is often more important than a satisfied bank account.
 Consistently crossing that bridge has been the big hurdle.

 If we take a real honest look at the reasons the other side would take a particular position, outside of how you feel, you can start to form individual statements connected to their reasoning.
-What Black Swan often refers to as “Making Your List.”
+What Black Swan often refers to as “Making Your List".
 Even if your only information going into an interaction is cold, you can start to draw lines between what they may want and why.

 At one time or another, you have probably even experienced an ultimatum type offer.
 It may be something the other side says out of desperation.
 On the surface, it looks like they are trying to pin you into a corner to make a decision when at the core it's a sign of an attempt to get a deal done.
 Take it or leave it offers wouldn’t be proposed by a side that has already entirely made up their mind to walk away.